AMorgaut/wakanda-node/doc_node/punycode.markdown

 ### punycode.ucs2.decode(string)

-Creates an array containing the numeric code point values of each Unicode symbol in the string.
+Creates an array containing the decimal code points of each Unicode character in the string.
 While [JavaScript uses UCS-2 internally](http://mathiasbynens.be/notes/javascript-encoding), this function will convert a pair of surrogate halves (each of which UCS-2 exposes as separate characters) into a single code point, matching UTF-16.

-    punycode.ucs2.decode('abc'); // [0x61, 0x62, 0x63]
+    punycode.ucs2.decode('abc'); // [97, 98, 99]
     // surrogate pair for U+1D306 tetragram for centre: punycode.ucs2.decode('\uD834\uDF06'); // [0x1D306]

 ### punycode.ucs2.encode(codePoints)

-Creates a string based on an array of numeric code point values.
+Creates a string based on an array of decimal code points.

-    punycode.ucs2.encode([0x61, 0x62, 0x63]); // 'abc'
+    punycode.ucs2.encode([97, 98, 99]); // 'abc'
     punycode.ucs2.encode([0x1D306]); // '\uD834\uDF06'

 ## punycode.version